 Your credit or debit card information

-If you use your credit or debit card to donate to us, your card details are processed securely by external payment processors.
+If you use your credit or debit card to donate to us, or to purchase an item from our shop, your card details are processed securely by external payment processors.
 We do not have access to these details so they are not stored by us.

 If you access other websites using links on our website or social media pages, please be aware that we cannot be responsible for the privacy policies and practices of these external sites.